DuPage County Chapter 7 Bankruptcy Lawyers

 If you have a high amount of debt and limited income with which to pay it off, Chapter 7 bankruptcy may be your best option.
 Filing for Chapter 7 could eliminate most (or all) of your unsecured debts and put you on the path to financial freedom.
 Discharging your debts through bankruptcy is not a decision that should be made lightly.
 Before moving forward, it is important to speak with an experienced bankruptcy attorney who can analyze your situation and advise you of your options.

-For over two decades, Mevorah Law Offices LLC has been assisting clients going through financial difficulties in Chicago and throughout northern Illinois.
+For over two decades, Mevorah & Giglio Law Offices has been assisting clients going through financial difficulties in Chicago and throughout northern Illinois.
 Our award-winning attorneys have extensive experience with all types of bankruptcy issues; including Chapter 7 Bankruptcy, Chapter 13 bankruptcy, small business bankruptcy, preventing foreclosures, and non-bankruptcy solutions.
 We understand that each circumstance is unique, and we take the time to understand your situation thoroughly and develop the most practical solution to resolve your financial problems.

 Chapter 7 Bankruptcy Overview

 Also referred to as a “straight” or “liquidation” bankruptcy, Chapter 7 is often the quickest and most efficient way to wipe out your debts and help you start fresh.
 Debts that can be discharged by filing Chapter 7 bankruptcy include:

 - Credit Card Debt;

 - Medical Bills;

 - Unsecured Personal Loans;

 - Certain IRS Tax Debt.